 Sadly, Sebastian was discovered in 286.
 He was sentenced to death by a firing squad of archers.
 St. Ambrose in his 4th century history described him as being shot full of arrows like an urchin.
 Left for dead, he was later found to be alive and nursed back to health by Saint Irene of Rome.

 Now, I think most of us in this situation would cut our losses and get the heck out of Dodge.
 Not Sebastian, he was cut from a rare cloth.
 He confronted a stunned Emperor Diocletion in public renouncing his inhumane treatment of the Christians!
 He courageously stood up against injustice and it cost him his life.
-He was then sentenced to death again by clubbing.
+He was then sentenced to death by clubbing. which he succumbed to.

 January 20th is the feast day of St. Sebastian, this year it happens to coincide with another great man who courageously stood up against injustice- Martin Luther King, Jr. MLK, Jr also died for his cause.
 Today there is still injustice, injustice against the unborn comes to my mind.
 We need brave men and women to stand up and endure the “polite persecution” as Pope Francis puts it.
 This means your life is not at stake, but you may be judged, laughed at, or worse for being Christian.
 But just as St. Sebastian was shot full of arrows, but persevered, so we must be able to take the blows of life and continue to fight the good fight.